 The Alabama State Board of Education requires all students completing teacher certification programs to be assessed using the Alabama Quality Teaching Standards (AQTS) and program-specific standards.
-Key internship assessments aligned with the AQTS are (1) the Professional Work Sample, (2) PEPE, and (3) the Inventory of Candidate Proficiencies.
+Key internship assessments aligned with the AQTS are (1) the Professional Work Sample, (2) Educate Alabama and (3) the Inventory of Candidate Proficiencies.
 Assessment resources include the following:

-- directions and rubrics for key assessments Internship Handbook - alignment of AQTS with the College's 15 candidate proficiencies Attachment A - alignment of Alabama program-specific indicators with the College's 15 candidate proficiencies Attachment B - alignment of candidate proficiencies with the key assessments Attachment C
+- directions and rubrics for key assessments Internship Handbook - alignment of AQTS -Internship handbook - alignment of Alabama program-specific indicators -See attachments provided by supervisor - alignment with the key assessments Internship Handbook